How to Fix “Unable to Connect Apple CarPlay” Error?

 Enable CarPlay in Allowed Apps of Content & Privacy Restrictions

-1. Navigate to the Apps menu of the Dodge Charger and open Projection Manager.
+1. Go to the Apps menu of your car and open Projection Manager.

 Open Projection Manager of the Car Unit

-2. Then select Smartphone Projection Manager and checkmark the option of Smartphone Device Mirroring.
+2. Select Smartphone Projection Manager, then enable Smartphone Device Mirroring.

 Enable Smartphone Device Mirroring of the Car Unit

-1. Launch the car unit’s Menu and open Setup.
+1. Open your car unit’s Menu > Setup.

-2. Now select Entune App Suite and enable Connect USB in Enhanced Mode.
+2. Select Entune App Suite and turn on Connect USB in Enhanced Mode.

 Enable Connect USB in Enhance Mode in Entune App Suite

-1. Launch the Settings of the car unit and open Connection Settings (or Communication Settings).
+1. Open the Settings of your car unit, then go to Connection Settings (or Communication Settings).

-2. Now select CarPlay and make sure the iPhone is set to Always Enabled (or Always Allow).
+2. Select CarPlay and ensure your iPhone is set to Always Enabled or Always Allow.

-3. If not, check if removing the iPhone from the car unit’s Bluetooth devices or disabling Bluetooth solves the problem.
+3. If it still doesn’t work, try removing the iPhone from the car’s Bluetooth devices or turning off Bluetooth altogether.

 Disable Wi-Fi Networking & Bluetooth in the System Services of iPhone

-2. Then select Reset and tap on Reset Network Settings.
+2. Tap Reset and choose Reset Network Settings.

 Open Reset in General Settings of Your iPhone